London, Paris, New York: Critical response

 The film generally earned positive reviews from critics.
 Taran Adarsh of Bollywood Hungama awarded it 3.5 out of 5 stars and wrote, "On the whole, LONDON PARIS NEW YORK is the hackneyed and passe rom-coms.
 It's a quirky, witty, coming-of-age movie that takes a conventional premise and twirls it into something delightfully unconventional, designed to charm and magnetize the urban youth.
 The movie speaks their lingo, mirrors their objectives and depicts the anguish and elation of falling in love.
 If you are young or young at heart, celebrate your weekend by leaping onto this feel-good earth hopping romance."
 Aniruddha Guha of DNA India awarded the film 3/5 stars and stated, "LPNY is a short and sweet romcom that will leave you with a smile.
 Go for it.
 Rajeev Masand of IBN Live gave the movie 3 out of 5 stars, writing that "The charismatic actors rise above the flawed script to deliver an easy, enjoyable evening at the movies.
 Watch it for its freshness; you won't be bored."
-Aniruddha Guha of DNA India gave the movie 3 out of 5 stars, remarking "London Paris New York is a romcom that demands neither much time nor patience.
-You may not love it, but chances are you'll find yourself mildly amused and entertained along the 100 minutes it plays out over.

 Soundtrack

 Ali Zafar is the music director and lyricist of the movie.
 The film also marks Zafar's Bollywood debut as a composer after proving himself as a playback singer with films like Tere Bin Laden, Luv Ka The End and Mere Brother Ki Dulhan.
 In fact both the stars, Zafar and Aditi Rao Hydari, have sung well in the film.
-Since the story unfolds in three cities; London; Paris and New York, Zafar's songs too reflect the character of each city.
-"The London song will be happier, with simpler notes, as compared to the one set in Paris that will be edgier.
-The New York track will be more refined", he elucidates.
 The soundtrack consists of 6 different tracks.
-Sunidhi Chauhan one of the finest Indian playback singers pair up with Ali Zafar for the title song of LPNY.
-Zafar also brings two versatile Pakistani female singers on board.
 LPNY music released on 30 January 2012 by Sony Music India.